ishu0209/ishu0209/README.md

 - 👋 Hi, I’m @ishu0209
 - 👀 I’m interested in ...data science
-- 🌱 I’m currently learning ...Machine Learning algorithms
+- 🌱 I’m currently learning ...Machine Learning algorithms and Deep Learning
 - 💞️ I’m looking to collaborate on ...any Data Science Projects
 - 📫 How to reach me ...